-Figure 6: Document restoration.
+Figure 14: Document restoration.
 First row: two images acquired with a flatbed scanner that incorporates two separate and independently controlled illumination bulbs.
-By using photometric stereo [Woo79] tears and creases are extracted (low-left), and infilling algorithms are applied to digitally restore the image (low-right).
-Images courtesy of Pintus et al. [PMW09].
+By using photometric stereo [Woo79] tears and creases are extracted (low-left), and infilling algorithms are applied to digitally restore the image (low-right) [PMW09].